-Traveling is complicated.
 From packing the luggage “just right” to hustling your way through busy airports, getting ready for a trip is never simple.
-But we’ve scoured the web for sixty travel hacks to make your next trip a whole lot easier.
+But by utilizing the wonderful world of travel hacking, you can make your trips less stressful and more fun.

 Here’s a nice video on how to pack like a pro.